 Another useful filtering mechanism is filtering processes according to their owners or users.
 We will use

 -u option and usernames to filter.
 In this example, we want to filter username

 As we know Linux provides threads to make processes more efficient.
 Threads are created under the processes and complete given work by the parent process.
 We will use

 --ppid option in order to list child threads.

 Sort Process According To Cpu Usage

 While list process by default they are sorted with their PID’s.
-There is alternatives to sort processes.
-We can sort processes according t their current CPU usage with
+There are alternatives to sort processes.
+We can sort processes according to t their current CPU usage with

 --sort=pcpu option like below.